abdullahmorrison/WeightLossTracker/README.md

 ## Future Possibilities
 - [ ] Allow users to input pictures of food and food labels
 - [ ] Make the "track food eaten" div a fixed size and scrollable
+- [ ] Add hunger/fullness meter before and after eating
+- [ ] Add a deliciousness meter
+- [ ] Add a bar to visualize calorie limits
+- [ ] Categorize the food
+- [ ] Add a search component to find food faster
+- [ ] Add a barcode scanner component to add ingridients
 - [ ] Add a tips feature
 - [ ] Add coach/admin feature
   - [ ] Add ability for users to ask questions to their coaches